puppetlabs/provision/README.md

 Using the `tear_down` task is the same as on Linux or MacOS.

+### Terraform

+Allows the user to provision the required infrastructure using [Terraform](https://www.terraform.io/).

+Read more about this provisioner under [docs/terraform.md](docs/terraform.md)

 ### Vmpooler

 *Warning* this is currently setup to work with puppet's internal infrasture, its behaviour can be modified below.
 It will utilise a $home/.fog file.
 Have a look here https://confluence.puppetlabs.com/display/SRE/Generating+and+using+vmpooler+tokens
 Check http://vcloud.delivery.puppetlabs.net/vm/ for the list of availible platforms.
 Environment variables, can modify its behaviour:
 VMPOOLER_HOSTNAME, will change the default hostname used to connect to the vmpooler instance.
 ```